mapping-elections/site/_maps/meae.congressional.congress05.va.county.md

 <!--/html_preserve-->
 :::

-Virginia elected fifteen Republicans and four Federalists to the Fifth Congress.
+Virginia elected fifteen Democratic-Republicans and four Federalists to the Fifth Congress.

 Virginia used the district system for electing members to Congress.
 In 1798, Virginia held a [special